citrusvanilla/tinyflux/examples/README.rst

 TinyFlux Examples
 ===================

 This directory contains various examples of TinyFlux in action.
 While TinyFlux does not have any Python dependencies itself, most of the workflows that it is used in are accompanied by other Python libraries.
-The other libraries needed to locally run the examples contained in this directory are found in this directory's `requirements.txt` file.
-You may install them by `cd`-ing into this directory and running:
+The other libraries needed to run the examples contained in this directory are found in this directory's `requirements.txt` file.
+You may install them by ``cd``-ing into this directory and running:

 .. code-block:: bash